-Allis Chalmers made so many different pieces of intricately design pieces of machinery and heavy equipment.
-Everything from steam turbines & components, parts for crushers in mining industries and massive rotors for electric motors ( Allis-Chalmers claimed they built the largest rotor being fitted for a 3,600hp motor).
+Allis Chalmers made so many different pieces of intricately designed pieces of machinery and heavy equipment.
+Everything from steam turbines & components, parts for crushers in mining industries, and massive rotors for electric motors ( Allis-Chalmers claimed they built the largest rotor being fitted for a 3,600hp motor).

 Other important machines and components built at Allis-Chalmers were generators, transformers, steam & hydraulic turbines, and condensers, all of which would help power plants produce electricity for people all around the world.
 Electric equipment, both indoor, and outdoor, high voltage and low voltage switch gears and control units were also built at the West Allis Works.